moz4r/DOCTOR_AIML/README.md

 This is the full configurable internationnal launcher script for Inmoov service.
 Worky out of the box with standardized InMoov hardware configuration.
-At this time ( v 1.0.0 ) , configurable things are inside the config folder.

 ![virtual inmoov screenshot](http://www.myai.cloud/pic/main.png)

 ## Getting Started
 MORE informations here : http://myrobotlab.org/service/InMoov

-At this time configurable things are inside the config folder.
+At this time ( v 1.0.0 ) , configurable things are inside the config folder.
 By default virtual environment is started, so you can test things with no risk !

 ![virtual inmoov screenshot](http://www.myai.cloud/pic/virtual.png)